rongrimes/weewx-tempest-pi/README.md

 ## Implementation Notes
 ### Transfer from a Raspberry Pi 4 2GB to a Raspberry Pi Zero 2

+As mentioned above, this document was written when I transferred the *weewx* software from a Raspberry Pi 4 2GB to a Raspberry Pi Zero 2.

 The essentials of the transfer were particularly easy.
-I loaded a new *weewx* on the Pi Zero using the directions above.
-To transfer:
+I loaded a new *weewx* on the Pi Zero using the directions above and then to transfer the data across:
 1. Stop *weewx* on the Raspberry Pi 4, and the Raspberry Zero 2.
 ```   sudo /etc/init.d/weewx stop```
 1. Copy `/var/lib/weewx/weewx.sdb` from the Pi 4 to Pi Zero 2.